raoul2000/bob-the-miner/docs/extraction-plan.md

 ## A Simple Selector

 As we already saw, the most simple extraction plan is a [CSS selector](https://developer.mozilla.org/docs/Web/CSS/CSS_selectors) that is evaluated on the page.
-The extracted value is the text value of the first matching element.
+The extracted value is by default the text value of the first matching element.

 ```js
 bob.work(